A holistic view of health and wellbeing

 - helping to end discrimination in beauty and champion inclusion, by challenging narrow beauty ideals and building a more inclusive portfolio of products which cater to a greater diversity of beauty

-We’ll leverage the power of our communications, through tailored TV or radio campaigns, and through media partnerships (such as Dove’s Project #ShowUs).
-As one of the many actions we are taking to challenge narrow beauty ideals, we’ll eliminate the word ‘normal’ from all our beauty and personal care brands’ packaging and advertising – worldwide.
+We’re leveraging the power of our communications, through tailored TV or radio campaigns, and through media partnerships (such as Dove’s Project #ShowUs).
+As one of the many actions we’re taking to challenge narrow beauty ideals, we’ll eliminate the word ‘normal’ from all our beauty and personal care brands’ packaging and advertising – worldwide.
 It comes as global research into people’s experiences of the beauty industry reveals that using ‘normal’ to describe hair or skin makes most people feel excluded.

 These brands are also committing to end all digital alterations that change a person’s body shape, size, proportions or skin colour, and to increase the number of ads portraying people from diverse, under-represented groups.

 We use our expertise to develop innovative, affordable products that can help more people live healthier lives.
-For example, during the coronavirus pandemic, we saw that people were searching for sanitising laundry products to combat the virus, so we introduced Omo laundry sanitisers.
+For example, during the Covid-19 pandemic, we saw that people were searching for sanitising laundry products to combat the virus, so we introduced OMO laundry sanitisers.
 But we know that products alone are not enough; people need to know how to use them effectively.
-During the pandemic, Lifebuoy created public service health campaigns to show people exactly how they needed to wash their hands with any soap – not just Lifebuoy soap – to combat the coronavirus.
+During the pandemic for example, Lifebuoy created public service health campaigns to show people exactly how they needed to wash their hands with any soap – not just Lifebuoy soap – to combat the coronavirus.